 Environmental Issues Under OSHA

-Several specific OSHA Standards apply to environmentally-related issues.
-For example, employers using hazardous wastes are subject to specific standards and reporting requirements.
-Employers who engage in corrective actions at Resource Conservation and Recovery Act (RCRA) sites and other operations involving hazardous substances are subject to OSHA’s Hazardous Waste Operations and Emergency Response Standards (HAZWOPER).
 At HAZWOPER sites, a minimum of four people must be working at all times: two inside the dangerous atmosphere and two outside for assistance and rescue.
-A site safety and health plan must address safety and health risks, employee training, personal protective equipment for employees, medical surveillance, monitoring frequency and type, site control measures, decontamination procedures, emergency response procedures, confined space entry procedures, spill containment procedures, pre-entry briefings before initiation of work and a plan for inspections.
+A site safety and health plan must address safety and health risks, employee training, personal protective equipment for employees, medical surveillance, monitoring frequency and type, site control measures, decontamination procedures, emergency response procedures, confined space entry procedures, spill containment procedures, pre-entry briefings before initiation of work, and a plan for inspections.
 Employers must also provide respirators to employees exposed to hazard by breathing oxygen-depleted or contaminated air.
 Employers should ensure that they have provided the appropriate respirator for the working conditions at hand.

 In addition, OSHA has promulgated specific regulations applicable to the use of and exposure to a variety of chemicals and substances.
-For instance, the air contaminant regulations apply exposure limitations to over 400 different air contaminants (including specific chemicals like Acetaldehyde, chemical classes like chromium compounds, and general categories like Coal Tar Pith Volatiles).
+For instance, the air contaminant regulations apply exposure limitations to more than 400 different air contaminants (including specific chemicals like acetaldehyde, chemical classes like chromium compounds, and general categories like coal tar pitch volatiles).
 The contaminants are divided into three groups, each with specific exposure limits.
 Lead and asbestos have specific, independent regulations.